robotics-4-all/commlib-py/README.md

 Req/Resp communication (RPC) is not supported out-of-the-box.
 To support RPC communication over Redis, a custom layer implements the pattern for both endpoints using Redis Lists to represent queues.
-RPC server listens for requests from a list, while an RPC client sends request messages to that list.
+RPC server listens for requests from a list (LPOP / BLPOP), while an RPC client sends request messages to that list (RPUSH).
 In order for the client to be able to receive responses, he must listen to a temporary queue.
 To achieve this, the request message must include a `reply_to` property that is used by the RPCServer implementation to send the response message.
+Furthermore, `serialization` and `encoding` properties are defined.
+Finally, the header includes a `timestamp`, that indicates the time that the message was sent to to wire.

 Below is the  data model of the request message.

 ```
 {